SquareBracketAssociates/Booklet-BuildingMemoryGameWithBloc/Chapters/BuildingUI.md

 ### Adding a cross

 Now we are ready to define the backside of our card.
 We will start by drawing a line.
 To draw a line we should provide it as a path.
-In Bloc this can be done by either passing a Path object or by asking the canvas for its shape factory.
+In Bloc, this can be done by either passing a Path object or by asking the canvas for its shape factory.
 The shape factory encapsulates the logic of shapes.
 This is what we do below with the expression `path: (aCanvas shape line: 0 @ 0 to: self extent)`.
 The message `shape` returns a ShapeFactory and we ask this factory to produce a line path.

 ```